 In accordance with art.
 2 of UNCLOS, Part III (sec.
-8) of the MAA establishes Belize's sovereignty in respect of the territorial sea, the airspace over and the seabed under the territorial sea and the subsoil of that seabed.
+8) of the MAA establishes sovereignty of Belize in respect of the territorial sea, the airspace over and the seabed under the territorial sea and the subsoil of that seabed.
 Section 9 (a) of the MAA accords with art.
-56 of UNCLOS in spelling out Belize's sovereign rights in respect of the EEZ for the purpose of fishing, navigation with respect to fishing, the exploration for, and exploitation, conservation and management of resources of the waters superjacent to the seabed and of the seabed and subsoil; and for the production of energy from the waters, currents and winds.
+56 of UNCLOS in spelling out the country's sovereign rights in respect of the exclusive economic zone (EEZ) for the purposes of: fishing; navigation with respect to fishing; the exploration for, and exploitation, conservation and management of resources of the waters superjacent to the seabed and of the seabed and subsoil; and for the production of energy from the waters, currents and winds.

 Through sec.
-9 (b), Belize has jurisdiction in the EEZ with regard to the establishment and use of artificial island, installations and structures; maritime scientific research; and the protection and preservation of the marine environment; while sec.
+9 (b), Belize has jurisdiction in the EEZ with regard to the establishment and use of artificial island, installations and structures; maritime scientific research; and the protection and preservation of the marine environment.
+Sec.
 9 (c) (i) to (iii)) confers on Belize the right to construct and to authorize and regulate the construction, operation and use of artificial islands; installations and structures for the purposes provided for under paragraph 9 (a) above or for any other economic purposes; and installations and structures which may interfere with the exercise by Belize of rights in respect of the exclusive economic zone.

-Through the High Seas Fishing Act, 2013 (HSFA 2013), Belize has established jurisdiction on the high seas to carry out its cooperative responsibility to promote the long-term conservation, management and sustainable use of marine resources on the high seas by implementing the Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas (the FAO Compliance Agreement) of the Food and Agriculture Organization of the United Nations (FAO) adopted by the FAO Conference on 24 November 1993; the United Nations Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, adopted at New York on 4 August 1995 (UNFSA); and by establishing a system for the regulation of Belize-flagged high seas fishing vessels which operate outside the territorial waters and Exclusive Economic Zone of Belize (sec.
+Through the High Seas Fishing Act, 2013 (HSFA 2013), Belize has established jurisdiction on the high seas to carry out its cooperative responsibility to promote the long term conservation, management and sustainable use of marine resources on the high seas by implementing the FAO Agreement to Promote Compliance with International Conservation and Management Measures by Fishing Vessels on the High Seas (the FAO Compliance Agreement) of the Food and Agriculture Organization of the United Nations (FAO), adopted by the FAO Conference of the Food and Agriculture Organization of the United Nations on 24 November 1993.
+Belize has also carried out this responsibility by implementing the United Nations Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, adopted at New York on 4 August 1995 (UNFSA); and by establishing a system for the regulation of Belizeflagged high seas fishing vessels which operate outside the territorial sea and EEZ of Belize (sec.
 2).